tri-cods/html-css/lessons.md

 }
 ```

 The first rule (which starts with the `h1` selector) applies to all `<h1>` tags on each page where your HTML document links to your stylesheet, and changes the font style and display of those headings.

 The lines within the curly braces (i.e. `{ ... }`) are called **declarations**, and they change the formatting of the elements in the HTML document.
 Each line in the declaration sets the value for a **property** and ends with a semicolon (`;`).

 Note the different syntax being used to select items for for styling with rule sets.
 The bottom two selectors are used to apply rule sets to **IDs** and **classes**.
 In general, adding classes and IDs to HTML elements allows for more specific styling—more on these soon!

-## Activity
+## Challenge

 Copy and paste the CSS rules above into your `style.css` file and re-save the file.
 Then open or refresh your `index.html` file in your browser and see what happens.

-## What Should Happen?
+**What should happen?**

 The formatting of the text on your page should change accordingly.
 Your `<h1>` should be orange and italic, for example.

 What are some other rules you might set for different HTML elements?
 Do a quick Google search for a CSS rule that changes the appearance of your page, such as putting a border around an element.

 ## Evaluation